manishrana7/icet-manish/doc/userguide/source/workflow.rst

 can be decomposed.
 (An orbit is a set of symmetry equivalent clusters, see Figure below).
 Such a decomposition is referred to as a *cluster vector*.

-In simpler terms, a cluster vector is a numerical description of an alloy structure, and a cluster space enables such descriptions.
+In simpler terms, a cluster vector is a numerical representation of an alloy structure, and a cluster space enables such representations.

 .. figure:: _static/2d-clusters.svg